shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 * card[number]
 * token

-To disable this feature use the method below:
+To disable this privacy feature, use the method below:

 <Tabs
 groupId="android"